September 14, 2018

 - Get a Windows laptop if you need to run dedicated programs and work with other Windows users

-- Get a MacBook if you want to a powerful, user friendly laptop and like the Apple style and ecosystem
+- Get a MacBook if you want to a powerful, user-friendly laptop with a premium screen

 Chromebooks, MacBooks and Windows laptops all have their advantages and disadvantages, and there are tasks that each can achieve better than the others.
 At their core though, they’re all essentially laptops, and can browse the web, stream video and handle documents.

-We’ve broken down what to typically expect from each in the table below:
+We’ve broken down what to typically expect from each operating system in the table below:

 |Operating System||ChromeOS||Windows 10||MacOS|